spine-tools/SpineOpt.jl/docs/src/tutorial/reserves.md

 ### Entering input data

+- Launch the Spine Toolbox and select **File** and then **Open Project** or use the keyboard shortcut **Alt + O** to open the desired project.
+- Locate the folder that you saved in the Simple System tutorial and click *Ok*.
+This will prompt the Simple System workflow to appear in the *Design View* section for you to start working on.
+- Select the 'input' Data Store item in the *Design View*.
+- Go to *Data Store Properties* and hit **Open editor**.
+This will open the database in the *Spine DB editor*.

 In this tutorial, you will learn how to add a new reserve node to the Simple System.
-To begin, please launch the Spine Toolbox and select **File** and then **Open Project** or use the keyboard shortcut **Alt + O** to open the desired project.
-Afterwards, locate the folder that you saved in the Simple System tutorial and click *Ok*.
-This will prompt the Simple System workflow to appear in the *Design View* section for you to start working on.

 #### Creating objects